Medical expert of the article

 What causes diphtheria?

-Diphtheria is caused by Corynebacterium diphtheriae, which infects the nasopharynx (respiratory diphtheria) or the skin.
-Corynebacterium diphtheriae strains infected with a beta-phage (carries a gene coding for the formation of a toxin) produce a potent toxin.
-First, this toxin causes inflammation and necrosis of local tissues, after which the heart, nerves and kidneys are affected.
+Diphtheria is caused by Corynebacterium diphtheriae, which infects the nasopharynx (respiratory diphtheria) or skin.
+Strains of Corynebacterium diphtheriae infected with betaphage (carries a gene encoding toxin production) produce a potent toxin.
+This toxin first causes inflammation and necrosis of local tissues, then damages the heart, nerves, and kidneys.

-Humans are the only known reservoir of Corynebacterium diphtheriae.
-The infection spreads with an air suspension formed by sneezing, by direct contact with oropharyngeal secretions or skin lesions, or, more rarely, with the skin detachable.
+Humans are the only known reservoir for Corynebacterium diphtheriae.
+Infection is spread by aerosols generated by sneezing, by direct contact with oropharyngeal secretions or skin lesions, or, less commonly, by cutaneous secretions.
 Most patients become asymptomatic nasopharyngeal carriers.
-Poor care and public hygiene contribute to the spread of skin diphtheria.
-In the United States, indigenous people living in endemic foci are in a particularly high risk group.
+Poor nursing care and public hygiene contribute to the spread of cutaneous diphtheria.
+In the United States, native-born residents of endemic areas are at particularly high risk.

 What are the symptoms of diphtheria?

-Symptoms of diphtheria are variable and depend on the place of infection and whether there is toxin production.
+Symptoms of diphtheria vary depending on the site of infection and whether toxin is produced.
 Most cases of respiratory diphtheria are caused by toxin-producing strains.
-Most cases of cutaneous diphtheria are due to non-toxin-producing strains.
-The toxin is poorly absorbed from the surface of the skin, so complications due to the toxin are rare in the cutaneous form of diphtheria.
+Most cases of cutaneous diphtheria are caused by non-toxin-producing strains.
+The toxin is poorly absorbed from the skin, so complications due to the toxin are rare in cutaneous diphtheria.

-Diphtheria has an incubation period that usually lasts 2-4 days, and a prodromal period that lasts 12-24 hours.
-After this, the patient has the first symptoms of diphtheria: moderate intensity of sore throat, dysphagia, minor fever and tachycardia.
-Nausea, vomiting, sneezing, headache and fever are more common in children.
-If diphtheria is caused by a toxin-producing strain, a characteristic membrane appears in the region of the palatine tonsils.
-Initially, the membrane can be a white exudate, but usually becomes dirty-gray, fibrinous, and so attached to the tonsils that its removal is accompanied by bleeding from them.
-Local edema can be expressed in a visually determined increase in the neck (bovine neck), hoarseness, stridor and dyspnea.
-The membrane can spread to the larynx, trachea and bronchi and cause partial obstruction of the airways, as well as complete obstruction, which leads to sudden death.
+Diphtheria has an incubation period that usually lasts 2-4 days and a prodromal period that lasts 12-24 hours.
+After this, the patient develops the first symptoms of diphtheria: moderate sore throat, dysphagia, low-grade fever, and tachycardia.
+Nausea, vomiting, sneezing, headache, and fever are more common in children.
+If diphtheria is caused by a toxin-producing strain, a characteristic membrane appears in the tonsil area.
+Initially, the membrane may be a white exudate, but it usually becomes dirty gray, fibrinous, and so attached to the tonsils that its removal is accompanied by bleeding from them.
+Localized edema may manifest itself as a visually defined enlargement of the neck (bull neck), hoarseness, stridor, and dyspnea.
+The membrane can extend into the larynx, trachea, and bronchi, causing partial airway obstruction or complete obstruction, resulting in sudden death.

-Skin lesions usually occur on the limbs.
-They differ in their appearance and are often indistinguishable from chronic skin pathology (eczema, psoriasis, impetigo).
+Skin lesions usually occur on the extremities.
+They vary in appearance and are often indistinguishable from chronic skin pathology (eczema, psoriasis, impetigo).
 In some cases, protruding ulcers with a grayish coating are formed.
-Typical pain, soreness, erythema and exudate.
-In cases where there is exotoxin production, the lesion sites may lose sensitivity.
+Pain, tenderness, erythema and exudate are typical.
+In cases where there is exotoxin production, the damaged areas may lose sensitivity.
 Concomitant nasopharyngeal infection is detected in 20-40% of cases.

-Myocarditis often develops in the interval between the 10th and 14th days of the disease, but it can occur at any time from the 1st to the 6th week of the disease.
-Minor ECG changes are found in 20-30% of patients, but atrioventricular blockade, complete heart block and ventricular arrhythmias can occur, which is often associated with high mortality.
+Myocarditis most often develops between the 10th and 14th days of illness, but may occur any time from the 1st to the 6th week of illness.
+Minor ECG changes are found in 20-30% of patients, but atrioventricular block, complete heart block, and ventricular arrhythmias may occur, which are often associated with high mortality.
 Acute heart failure may also develop.

 Where does it hurt?